 In order to be compliant with the GDPR, CAN-SPAM act and local data protection regulations in various countries, your email signature should include your company’s physical address, that is a street name, a postal code, a city, and a country name.

 I’d like you to have a look at your email signature and check whether there’s any room for improvement.
 Perhaps your signature lacks your company address?
 Or the HTML code could be polished up a tad?
 Consider using Woodpecker Email Signatures to generate a new signature that looks neat and is built of a clean HTML code.
 Think also of some tweaks you could add to make the signature more useful for your prospects.

 Fonts, Pics & Links in Cold Email – Should We Ever Use Them?

 Have you ever had an idea to use some special fonts, bold, or underline in your cold email?
 Have you ever tried including links or pics?
 Have you been tempted to add attachments to your messages?
 Here’s about the graphic form of cold emails that work (or don’t work) and the reasons when and why they work (if they do).

-How to Write a Subject Line That Will Make Prospects Open a Cold Email?
-(Updated)
+How to Write a Cold Email Subject Line That Prospects Can’t Resist

 The crucial question.
 The question we all should ask ourselves as the very first step of crafting our cold email sequence.
 Here’s how to choose the best subject lines for cold emails, and how we've crafted our subject lines at 52Challenges to boost our open rate.